 This time we tried a different hospital and a new GI.
 The soonest I could get in to see him was two weeks.
 So for two weeks I attempted to juggle schoolwork and illness from my bed.
 Of course, in college, if you’re not in class, it becomes exceedingly difficult to pass.
 I admit that I hadn’t really made many friends, at least not anyone who could give me notes.
 I ended up failing all of my classes because after mid-term, you cannot formally withdraw.
 I wanted to go back to school more than anything.
 Work was extremely forgiving and gave me plenty of time to rest.
 When I finally met the GI and related my story, he put me back on steroids and increased the Imuran.
 We tried enemas again but, as I predicted, it did nothing for me.
 It took a month before I was back on my feet again.
 November and December passed without incident.
 I worked quite a bit; I remained grateful for the chance to keep busy.
 The apprehension of my bad grades hovered over me like a spiteful wasp.
 I knew this was going to sting me in the future.

 The weather got warmer.
 Early May brought the sun, and yet another flare-up.
 I was on the max dose of Imuran, but my GI said we could go over in my case.
 Steroids became common once more.
 Long story short, my gut protested to the medicine and I ended up in the hospital again May 21st.
 I received IV steroids, but after three days when things did not improve, I was given Remicade.
 I felt better the next day.
 My recovery was miraculous.
 I almost didn’t believe it myself.
 The doctors were pleasantly surprised and asked, “Why are you still here then?”
 I was released on Memorial Day, where I went home and enjoyed a barbeque with my family and boyfriend.
 I couldn’t eat much, but hell, anything is better than hospital food, right?
 I wasn’t complaining.
-My boss had to find a temp while I recovered.

 I was well enough to attend the Take Steps Walk, an amazing experience to say the least.
-Mom, my sister Kristen, and Sean came along as my “Got Guts?”
+Mom, my sister Kristen, and my boyfriend came along as my “Got Guts?”
 Team.
 We even made t-shirts!
-The threatof tornados and severe weather did not stop us from making the walk along the lake front with nearly 500 others.
+The threat of tornados and severe weather did not stop us from making the walk along the lake front with nearly 500 others.
 All together, the Chicago chapter raised $110,000!
 I knew there was hope as I followed the groups of friends that rallied in memory of a lost loved one.
 I smiled at the family who celebrated their five-year-old daughter’s resolve in spite of her Crohn’s.
 I experienced support and love to the umpteenth degree.
 The friendly grins and nods seemed to say, “We know what you’re going through…trust us, you are NOT alone.”

 June 7thI was schedule for my second Remicade infusion, but due to insurance issues that took two weeks to resolve, I was placed on COBRA.
 I found myself no longer eligible through my mother’s insurance since I was not a student.
 They informed us that I could not be put on as a disabled dependent because, although my circumstances were serious, the disease did not prevent me from being self-sufficient.
 This is something I have not understood and strikes a deep sense of injustice in me.
 If I am unable to attend school, go to work to generate my own income, and must live under my parents’ roof due to UC, how does that NOT make me a disabled dependent?
 I sent my concerns to both the governor and my congressman.
 Their assistants informed me that it takes a long time for laws such as these to be changed and that they were sorry for my situation.
 COBRA was my only option.
 We got it.
 I got my second infusion two and half weeks late while experiencing a flare-up.
 It didn’t work.
 My GI’s nurse said that since I was late, we were going to start all over and I would come back to the infusion center in two weeks instead of four.
 I caught myself thinking frequently of the possibility of Remicade’s failure to put me into remission.
 Would surgery be the next step?
 I wondered.